Chartbook by Adam Tooze

 I love the way Klee’s figure is not so much a whole body as an outline with an eye.
 Not a closed body, but a sentient filter, sifting the dense and dark world on the left, into the still disorderly but lighter world on the right-hand side.
 Whatever order there is, is emergent, not a given, fixed or solid, but formed out of the fragments.
 That is very much the spirit of the Chartbook undertaking.

+Even, if incomplete and somewhat raw, the pay off is substantial.
 The open-endedness, the mélange of different styles and materials I am using in the newsletter, is allowing me to achieve a synthesis of interests and ideas that has eluded me in my work to date.
 I am delighted that so many readers have decided to follow along.

 If you would like to join the group, please click below.